rlms/vim/README.md

 Installation
 ------------

 This repo is organized based on [this](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/) vimcast.
-To install, do this:
+To install on linux, do this:

     $ cd ~
     $ git clone https://github.com/sweeneyrod/vim.git ~/.vim